nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The file must use the `.epub` extension in lowercase.

-### META-INF
+### META-INF Directory

-The [container file](https://www.w3.org/TR/epub-33/#sec-container-metainf-container.xml) must identify no more than one media alternative, unless indicated otherwise by the Ordering Agency.
+The [container file](https://www.w3.org/TR/epub-33/#sec-container-metainf-container.xml) (container.xml) in the `META-INF` directory must reference no more than one package document, unless otherwise indicated by the Ordering Agency.

-The file shall look like this, unless indicated otherwise:
+The file must have the following content, unless otherwise indicated:

 <aside class="example" title="The container file">